pittma/obstacle-allusion/blog/2023-06-18-nietzsche.md

 Identity is, through life, a convergence on some unattainable state.
 The problem with Nietzsche's take is that an oscillation makes no forward progress.
-Instead, we're unraveling our /raison/ like an infinite ball of yarn, with each revolution of the ball getting us closer to purpose, to clarity, to zen.
+Instead, we're unraveling our existence like an infinite ball of yarn, with each revolution of the ball getting us closer to purpose, to clarity, to zen.
 If we're left to oscillate around the ball, then we never creep nearer its center.
-The implication of Nietzsche's metaphor is a life is one without self-reflection, or at least one withou:t any productive reflection.
+The implication of Nietzsche's metaphor is a life without self-reflection, or at least one without any productive reflection.
 Productive reflection is the following of the thread, tracing what we know now and using it make inferences about the paths which lie ahead.
 If the center is then unattainable, then perhaps happiness is merely the act of its pursuit, the act of continuing to follow the thread.

 Nevertheless, this realization is one which I came to after a week of living in my new skin, having removed a layer upon arrival at home.
 It